 Of Maa, Mishti and More – Durga Pujo

-The well-known Ramakrishna Mission Hospital and Math was situated on the route between school and home.
-Every Pujo season, on the way to and from school, I peeped out of the car window to see if the Pandal’s were being set up yet.
+The well-known Ramakrishna Mission Hospital and Math were situated on the route between school and home.
+Every Pujo season, on the way to and from school, I peeped out of the car window to see if the Pandals were being set up yet.
 The excitement of spotting the bamboo skeleton of the Pandal being set up in the hospital compound meant it was soon going to be Pujo Time!

 The day of Mahalaya announced the end of the somber period of Pitru-Paksh.
-Mahalaya is also the day when Goddess Durga starts her descent towards earth.
-The feeling of Maa Aschen (Maa is on her way) brought about excitement in the air.
+Mahalaya is also the day when Goddess Durga starts her descent towards the earth.
+The feeling of Maa Aschen (Maa is on her way) brought about the excitement in the air.

 The first glimpse of Durga Maa always, but always, takes your breath away.
 You stare awestruck at that serene face, those eyes that convey myriad emotions, the flowing tresses, the saree and jewels, a sight to behold.
-After we had soaked in Durga Maa’s sight to our hearts content Mom used to perform a small ritual of ‘nazar nikalna’ , getting rid of the evil eye we may have cast on Maa, by waving both her hands in a semi arc towards herself and then cracking her knuckles on either sides of her temples.
+After we had soaked in Durga Maa’s sight to our heart’s content Mom used to perform a small ritual of ‘nazar nikalna’ , getting rid of the evil eye we may have cast on Maa, by waving both her hands in a semi arc towards herself and then cracking her knuckles on either side of her temples.
 The louder the cracks, the more the nazar, was the belief.